jdyen/FREE/Readme.md

 *****

 ## Installation
 FREE is distributed as an R package but is not currently available through the CRAN.
-There are two versions of the FREE package, one for Windows systems (tested on Windows 7 and Windows XP) and one for OSX/UNIX systems (tested only on OSX 10.6).
+There are two versions of the FREE package, one for Windows systems (tested on Windows 7 and Windows XP) and one for OSX/UNIX systems (tested only on OSX 10.6; not currently up-to-date).

 For Windows users: simply download the file FREE_x.x.tar.gz into a local directory on your computer (replace x.x with the appropriate version number).